fecampossantos/aion/BACKGROUND_TIMER_FEATURES.md

 **Key Components:**
 - `utils/backgroundTimer.ts` - Main background timer service
-- `expo-task-manager` and `expo-background-fetch` - Background task execution
+- `expo-task-manager` and `expo-background-task` - Background task execution
 - AsyncStorage - Persistent timer state storage

 **How it works:**
 - When a timer starts, it's registered as a background task
 - Timer state is stored in AsyncStorage for persistence
-- Background fetch runs every 15+ seconds to update timer state
+- Background task runs every 15+ seconds to update timer state
 - App syncs with background timer when returning to foreground

 ### 2. Persistent Notifications